Proven-Paradox/shaper-system/Handbook.md

 Damage: x1 (Physical)
 Effect: If you also use your minor action this Attack is made with Boon +2.
 If you used the [Aim](#aim) Ability before using Shoot, you make this attack with Boon +4 instead.
 Description: A basic ranged attack.
 This can be shooting a bow, firing a gun, throwing a dagger or dart, shooting spines, and so on.

+#### Slow
+Spell [Curse]
+Action: Major
+Prerequisites: None
+Range: Medium
+Targets: 1 enemy
+Cost: 3 MP (Upkeep: 3 MP)
+Damage: 0
+Effect: The target is [Slowed](#slowed).
+At [round start](#round-start), when you choose to maintain your Upkeep, make another Spell Offense against your target.
+If you miss, this Spell ends.
+Description: Hindering your foe's freedom of movement.
+This could represent time magic, activating a restraining device, increasing the pull of gravity for the target, or similar measures.

 #### Sneak Attack
 Attack